 The impact of foreign institutional investment, the function of mutual fund investment, and the combined effect of both in promoting herding behaviour in the Indian stock market were also examined.
 The analysis is done using the net FII flow and net mutual fund flow to the market, and the research employed monthly net investment flows and model (19), (20), (21). (both the factors are normalised by dividing with market capitalization of the index).
 The effect of net institutional investment was also investigated, and the results of multiple models (19), (20), and (21) are reported in Table 4.3.
-The table demonstrates that herding occurs in the Indian stock market, since both $\Phi_m$ and $\sigma{m,n}$ are very significant (at the 1% level), with a signal percentage of approximately 54 percent.
-The considerable persistence factor, $\Phi_m$ , explains that herding behaviour exists in the analysed markets, and the mutual fund estimate is negative herding behaviour.
-When comparing $\sigma{m,n}$ , $\phi_m$ and $\mu$ , it is obvious that there is little fluctuation in $Std_c(\beta{imt}^b)$ , which explains why FII measurement has a which explains why FII movement has a less impact on herding behaviour in the examined market.
-Furthermore, the positive coefficient of net FII investment explains why $Std_c(\beta{imt}^b)$ rises with the degree of net FII flow, indicating that herding diminishes as net FII flow rises (7).
+The table demonstrates that herding occurs in the Indian stock market, since both and are very significant (at the 1% level), with a signal percentage of approximately 54 percent.
+The considerable persistence factor, \\\\, explains that herding behaviour exists in the analysed markets, and the mutual fund estimate is negative (insignificant), but it is positive and significant non the case of FII Investment, indicating that FII impacts herding and \\\\, it is obvious that there is little fluctuation in behaviour.
+When comparing which explains why FII movement has a less impact on herding behaviour in the examined market.
+Furthermore, the positive coefficient of net FII investment explains why rises with the degree of net FII flow, indicating that herding diminishes as net FII flow rises (7).